bjoernv/webserver-station-logos/README.md

 3. Restart the server
 4. Activate it in the settings

 #### For anyone who would like to receive their future updates automatically, please install the Always on Update (AOU) version from [here](https://tef.noobish.eu/logos/scripts/StationLogo_AOU_Version.zip).
 This script always gets the current code from the logo server.
+To use the latest script, please clear your browser cache!

 Important notes: